TimSchopf/KeyphraseVectorizers/README.md

 classes.
 Instead of using n-gram tokens of a pre-defined range, these classes extract keyphrases from text documents using part-of-speech tags to compute document-keyphrase matrices.

-Corresponding medium post can be found [here](https://towardsdatascience.com/enhancing-keybert-keyword-extraction-results-with-keyphrasevectorizers-3796fa93f4db "Keyphrase Extraction with BERT Transformers and Noun Phrases").
+Corresponding medium posts can be found [here](https://towardsdatascience.com/enhancing-keybert-keyword-extraction-results-with-keyphrasevectorizers-3796fa93f4db "Keyphrase Extraction with BERT Transformers and Noun Phrases") and [here](https://towardsdatascience.com/unsupervised-keyphrase-extraction-with-patternrank-28ec3ca737f0 "Unsupervised Keyphrase Extraction with PatternRank").

 Benefits
 --------